civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(6)** Subsection 40(3) of the Act is amended by striking out "or" at the end of paragraph (g) and by replacing paragraph (h) with the following:

-    fails to comply with a request of the Minister made under subsection 34.3(1) or an order of the Minister made under subsection 34.3(2) or (3),
+    fails to comply with a request of the Minister made under subsection 34.3(1), an order of the Minister made under subsection 34.3(2) or (3) or a provision of a regulation made under subsection 34.3(7),

   **(7)** Subsection 40(3) of the Act is amended by adding the following after paragraph (h):